 While the yellow and red light were on in the shots taken outside, they were barely noticeable.
 But as seen above, they make the whole piece come alive.
 And here’s one more view from the right:

 This art is called “Arvin the Amazing,” named after the space heater itself.
 It is a 10 x 10 x 6 inch shadow box artwork using a space heater as enclosure.
 It is lit with 2 lights and can be either mounted on a wall, or set on a flat surface.
+It is sold.
+Check out my full page of Carnival Discardia artwork.

 I have now made 2 carnival works (plus a mermaid) and have started on another with the Knife Thrower as theme.
 If I can get at least 10-12 of these done, it would be nice to have a show of these.
 Like last year’s Æssemblage book reception, it will likely be held in my home, and probably right before this year’s East Austin Studio Tour, so all the work will be set up.
 And I’m pretty sure that venue will be free.